 Why it’s important for kids to play.

 For kids playing is simply playing.
 It’s having fun, taking a break from school or sitting at the restaurant table.
-Getting rid of some of that extra built up energy.
+Getting rid of some of that extra built-up energy.
+So why is it important for kids to play?
 When they play on a playground or jungle gym however, it is much more than just playing.
 It’s promoting healthy childhood development, both physically and emotionally.

 Swinging is one of the most basic of activities, yet it teaches a child so much.
 It teaches the child how to balance themselves and being lifted off the ground promotes spatial awareness.
 Furthermore, their fine motor skills are improved by the gripping of the rope or chains.
 Their gross motor skills are improved by using their legs to propel themselves.
 By completing the swinging action, they improve their coordination.
 They also learn how their own bodies can influence direction and speed.

 Climbing also develops gross motor skills, children learn to propel themselves upward with their legs and pull themselves up with their arms.
 When they climb an obstacle with multiple hand and footholds they learn to become aware of their surroundings, this ties in with promoting problem-solving.
 When they are busy climbing they must think ahead, where should I put my hand, where should my foot go next or how am I going to get down?
 This is beneficial both in and out of the classroom.

 Monkey bars, just like swings, promote both fine and gross motor skills.
 Children learn to grip the bars and use their arms and body to swing to the next bars.
 This also helps improve coordination and balance while simultaneously becoming aware of where the bars are in relation to their own bodies.